 - Goods and services have an individual and inherent value that can be purchased with money.

 So, it’s time to feel these observations with them.
 You can achieve this by hashing out some basic economics.
-Think along the lines of clarifying the difference between goods and services, needs and wants, and short-term vs. long-term goals.
+Consider clarifying the difference between goods and services, needs and wants, and short-term vs. long-term goals.

 Needs vs. wants

 Purchases are aligned by necessity.
 Consider making a list of “needs” and “wants” with your child.
 If possible, sit down with your child and show them the fundamentals of bills.
 Make it clear that electricity, heat, and other vital functionalities must be paid regularly before “want” purchases.

 Money isn’t only spent on physical goods and on someone’s efforts, skills, and time.
 Your child needs to understand the distinction.
 A relatable service purchase for a child would be apps or streaming services you might use daily.
 Explain that you pay for these things because someone worked hard to make them.